 King bed room at the Concourse Hotel

-The bed was comfortable enough, and although there was a Sleep Number remote (a relic of this being a Radisson), but it was apparently broken so I couldn’t make any adjustments.
-After a long week, I was tired and as usual could sleep well most anywhere.
+The bed was comfortable enough, and there is a Sleep Number remote (a relic of this being a Radisson).
+Unfortunately, it is broken so I couldn’t make any adjustments.
+After a long week, I was tired and as usual sleep well most anywhere.

 remote control for non functional Sleep Number bed

 In the room there are old curtains, with old wallpaper with a rather ugly border, but the aviation geek in me enjoyed the airplane themes hanging on the walls.

 Artwork includes airplanes and historic photos of LAX

 Even the do not disturb cards are travel themed

 Wifi is free for all guests, but not password protected.
 Rooms were clean, which is most important.

 Flat screen TV with a variety of channels, many of which were in HD.